tongson/taarr/README.md

         ├── .files-avocado              <--- synced to the avocado host when namespace:* is called ├── .lib                        <--- sourced along with namespace:* scripts ├── readme                      <--- Documentation for namespace
-        ├── task                        <--- Companion to readme, used to log current task └── script directory
+        └── script directory
             ├── .files                  <--- synced to any host when namespace:script is called ├── .files-avocado          <--- synced to the avocado host when namespace:script is called